catrone3/shadowrunNotes/NPCs/Neutral/South Florida/Agent Rebecca Sullivan.md

 #miami
-Government Agent: Agent Rebecca Sullivan, a skilled and discreet government agent with knowledge of covert operations, offering assistance and information on classified matters. - Connection Rating: 4 - Works for the Federal Investigations Bureau.
+Government Agent: Agent Rebecca Sullivan, a skilled and discreet government agent with knowledge of covert operations, offering assistance and information on classified matters. - Connection Rating: 4 - Works for the Department of Domestic Investigations